smso/slate/source/includes/_status.md

-# Check Message Status

-## Check the status of a sent message
+# Check the message status

 ```shell